 Marine Surveys can be arranged at extra cost.
 We can replace anodes and fettle propellers while the boat is out of the water and advise on any larger repairs.

 Larger out of the water jobs, steel work and stern gear take longer than blacking, but can often be combined to help reduce costs.

-Other possible extras at the time – sheer strake repaint, fenders, counter bands.
+Other possible extras whilst blacking – sheer strake repaint, fenders, counter bands.